trekfreely/TrekFreelyDocs/README.md

   - Disk Golf courses
   - GMRS and HAM Radio coverage maps
 - Automatic blurring of license plates in all upoaded photos (for security purposes) - Once implimented, this will also go through and blur any existing photos that have been uploaded without this feature
+- Androin and iOS apps are in development to bring TrekFreely with you wherever your adventure takes you!

 ## Member Benefits